shahriar-math1364/data-science-/Project1/Readme.md

 Hyperparameters such as 'criterion' (either 'mse' or 'friedman_mse') and 'splitter' ('best' or 'random') are included in the search space.
 The model is evaluated using a 5-fold ShuffleSplit cross-validation strategy to ensure robust results.

+Here are the results that we obtain:

+![results]

 ## Evaluation